ISO/IEC 8859-1: Mac Roman

 The Apple Macintosh computer introduced a character encoding called Mac Roman in 1984.
 It was meant to be suitable for Western European desktop publishing.
 It is a superset of ASCII, and has most of the characters that are in ISO-8859-1 and all the extra characters from Windows-1252, but in a totally different arrangement.
 The few printable characters that are in ISO/IEC 8859-1, but not in this set, are often a source of trouble when editing text on Web sites using older Macintosh browsers, including the last version of Internet Explorer for Mac.

 Other

 DOS has code page 850, which has all printable characters that ISO-8859-1 has, albeit in a totally different arrangement, plus the most widely used graphic characters from code page 437.

 Between 1989 and 2015, Hewlett-Packard used another superset of ISO-8859-1 on many of their calculators.
 This proprietary character set was sometimes referred to simply as "ECMA-94" as well.
+HP also has code page 1053, which adds the medium shade (▒, U+2592) at 0x7F.

+Several EBCDIC code pages were purposely designed to have the same set of characters as ISO-8859-1, to allow easy conversion between them.